« Previous Page

 Sick and very premature infants need special treatment, depending on what medical problems they have.
 Those who need help breathing are aided by an oxygen tube or a machine, called a ventilator, that moves air in and out of the lungs.
 Some babies need medicine.
 A few need surgery.

 Breast milk gives your baby extra protection from infection.
 You can pump breast milk and bring it to the hospital for your baby.

 NICU (say "NIK-yoo") nurses can teach you things you'll need to do at home to help your baby.

+Before the birth, it is hard to predict how healthy a premature baby will be.
+Most premature babies don't develop serious disabilities.
 But the earlier a baby is born, the higher the chances of problems.
 Work together with your doctor and other health providers to closely watch your baby's development and try to catch any problems early on.